 - Very durable

-Zinc roofs can last over 100 years, because it doesn’t rust, instead it ‘heals’ itself with a protective patina that come back after scratching, formally known as zinc hydroxyl-carbonate.
-By comparison, clay or concrete tiles can be expected to last 60 years.
+Zinc roofs can last more than 100 years because it doesn’t rust, instead it ‘heals’ itself with a protective patina that comes back after scratching.
+It's formally known as zinc hydroxyl-carbonate.
+By comparison, clay or concrete tiles are expected to last 60 years.
 Because of the protective patina, zinc is not sensitive to rust or UV and is very low maintenance.
 This counteracts the high initial cost.

 “A big sustainability advantage for zinc over other metals is that it takes much less energy to refine zinc than aluminum, copper, or stainless steel.
 For instance, the energy required to produce zinc from ore is a quarter of that needed to make aluminum and half of that needed for copper and steel.”